 Florence has one of the greatest cultural and artistic heritages in the world.
-But apart from being a culture paradise, it is also a culinary mecca, as it concentrates the best of Italian cuisine with the specific cuisine of the Tuscan region, considered by many to be the best of Italy.
+But apart from being a cultural paradise, it is also a culinary mecca, as it concentrates the best of Italian cuisine with the specific cuisine of the Tuscan region, considered by many to be the best of Italy.

 So if you're spending a few days in Florence forget about the pizza and explore the real Tuscan cuisine.
 You will enjoy traditional dishes made from high-quality products.
 To get you started, I'll tempt you with what the Tuscans eat for dinner: